jmanteau/lprims-netautomation/TP.md

 - TP 2: Manage Vyos configuration with Ansible
 - TP 3: Manage Cisco / Vyos configuration in more complex data model with Ansible

-To gain full understanding of Ansible, I recommend doing [Training Course for Ansible Network Automation](https://github.com/network-automation/linklight)

-(git clone and open the html in deck folder).
+To gain full understanding of Ansible, I recommend doing [Training Course for Ansible Network Automation](https://github.com/network-automation/linklight) (git clone and open the html in deck folder).

 To have a quick overview read [this article](https://leucos.github.io/ansible-files-layout).

 For these exercises, the simple structure already given along with the documentations linked below is enough to start.

-*Go to the Setup section first to prepare the tooling before starting the exercices*
+**Go to the Setup section first to prepare the tooling before starting the exercices**

 #### TP1

+- Open the gns3project located in the ansible-tp1 folder.

+- Obtain the adminstration IP for the two routers

+- Complete the file inventory.txt with the extracted values

+- Launch the ansible-monitor.sh file.
+What is happening ?
+What is the goal of this execution (read the file roles/ping/tasks/main.yml) ?

-Use the ansible.sh script or read its content to have the command to launch Ansible.
+- Use the ansible.sh script or read its content to have the command to launch Ansible.
+What is happening ?
+Read the playbook-apply.yml and explain the sequence of actions occuring (explain the differents roles action)

-The goal is to modify the playbook to configure the IOS routers.

-The data model (host_vars) is setup correctly.

-Read the different roles to understand what they do.
-Read the playbook to understand how the roles are called.

-Inside the roles interfaces is an example with basic from 1 to 5 to show how can we have one task do the same but with different level of modularity and reuse (main.yml is the good one)
+PS: Inside the roles interfaces is an example with basic from 1 to 5 to show how can we have one task do the same but with different level of modularity and reuse (main.yml is the good one and used by the role)

 #### TP2

+- Open the gns3project located in the ansible-tp2 folder

+- Bootstrap the devices with the configuration below.
+Modify the inventory.txt with the IPs shown at the end.

 The exercise is the same as exercise but with the topology 2.
 The goal is to modify the playbook to configure the VYOS routers.